- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

-We’ve started each of these itineraries in Boston, as it’s the biggest city in New England and home to a major airport, Boston Logan International.
+I’ve started this New England travel itinerary in Boston, as it’s the biggest city in New England and home to a major airport, Boston Logan International.
 This airport is easy to fly into and rent a vehicle.
-You could also begin in Burlington, VT, Hartford, CT, Portland, ME, or Providence, RI, just to name a few possibilities.
-Choose the starting point that makes sense for your journey!
+Boston is also a great destination on its own, so my itinerary includes a couple days exploring the city.

-Ready to rent a car for your New England road trip?
-Click here to find the best rates on rental cars.
+Ps: Ready to rent a car for your New England drive?
+Click here to find the best rates on rental cars!

-You’ll start your New England road trip from Boston, Massachusetts, a fantastic city.
+You’ll start your New England excursion from Boston, Massachusetts: an absolutely fantastic city.

 Boston is a well-known place that’s filled to the brim with history.
 From famous historical events like the Boston Tea Party to its reputation as a modern-day sports town, you’ll never be bored here.

 - Visit the North End and dine on amazing Italian food.
 Don’t miss grabbing cannoli from Mike’s Pastry and Modern Pastry.